-CGT in-ground swimming pool vinyl has been formulated to meet a cold crack rating of -35°F according to test method ASTM D1790.
-The temperature determined by the above test method is the lowest temperature at which at least 50% of the samples folded into a loop and subjected to sever impact, do not crack into two separate pieces.
+CGT in-ground swimming pool vinyl has been formulated to meet a cold crack rating of -29°C (-20°F) according to test method ASTM D1790.
+The temperature determined by the above test method is the lowest temperature at which at least 80% of the samples folded into a loop and subjected to severe impact, do not crack into two separate pieces.
+This method can be used to compare the inherent cold crack resistance of different materials under the same conditions of impact.

-This method can be thought of as a yardstick which can be used to compare the inherent cold crack resistance of different materials under the same conditions of impact.
-Vinyl materials with a cold crack rating of 4°C (40°F) (i.e., possessing virtually no inherent cold crack resistance) can be subjected to temperatures as low as 40°C (-40°F) and -46°C (-50°F) and remain free of cracks or breaks, as long as they remain immobile.
+Vinyl materials with a cold crack rating of 4°C (40°F) (i.e., possessing virtually no inherent cold crack resistance) can be subjected to temperatures as low as -40°C (-40°F) and -46°C (-50°F) and remain free of cracks or breaks, as long as they remain immobile.
 Therefore, it is apparent that the severity of impact or flexing is the most important factor that results in failure of vinyl materials at low temperatures.